barisaksay/playwright-swag-store/readme.md

 ## Key Concepts

-**Page Object Model**: Each page has a corresponding class that encapsulates its elements and actions Component-Based Architecture: Reusable UI components like headers and navigation menus **Test Data Management**: External JSON files store test data (users, products, etc.)
+**Page Object Model**: Each page has a corresponding class that encapsulates its elements and actions

-**Component-Based Architecture**: Reusable UI components like headers and navigation menus Test Data Management: External JSON files store test data (users, products, etc.)
+**Component-Based Architecture**: Reusable UI components like headers and navigation menus
+**Test Data Management**: External JSON files store test data (users, products, etc.)

 ## CI/CD Integration
 The framework includes GitHub Actions configuration for continuous testing.
 Tests are run at every commit or merge to main branch.